2024 United States presidential election in Virginia

 The 2024 United States presidential election in Virginia took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Virginia voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Virginia has 13 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

 Before the election, most news organizations considered Virginia a likely win for Harris.
+This was the first presidential election in which both major party candidates received more than 2 million votes in Virginia.
 On election day, Harris won Virginia with 51.83% of the vote, carrying the state by a margin of 5.78%, similar to the 2016 results, albeit slightly wider.
+In 2016, Virginia U.S. Senator Tim Kaine was the Democratic vice presidential nominee.
+Kaine also won by a slightly larger 9 percentage point margin in the concurrent U.S. Senate election in Virginia.